 When will the judge assume that such a risk exists?

 The Netherlands Supreme Court believes that the ground for refusal should be interpreted restrictively.
 It is not a question of in which country the best interests of the child will be served.
 The fact that the child is rooted in the country where he has resided since the kidnapping is also no reason to allocate this ground for refusal.
 When there are reasons to be concerned about the well-being of the child after returning to the country of origin, there is no reason in itself to refuse to issue a return order.
 In that case, it must first be investigated whether adequate and concrete provisions have been made in the country of origin to ensure the protection of the child after return.

 It is possible that the abducting parent cannot return to the country of origin, for example because that parent does not have a visa (anymore).
 That in itself is no reason to assume psychological danger.
 Nor is a child’s young age.
 In all cases, additional circumstances must be demonstrated that demonstrate the danger or the unbearable condition.

-The accusation that the child will be exposed to domestic violence after returning to the country of origin is in itself also insufficient to successfully appeal to this ground for refusal.
+The accusation that the child will be exposed to domestic violence after returning to the country of origin is in itself also insufficient to successfully appeal to the grave risk exception.
 In principle, the judge assumes that in the country of origin there are also agencies and facilities that offer protection to the child.
 It is therefore necessary to demonstrate that these facilities and bodies cannot be expected to be sufficient.
 This can be done, for example, by showing that everything has already been attempted in the past.